dhershman1/kyanite/README.md

 - Purely Functional, this was a big thing for me I wanted it to be easy to use functional system but also I wanted everything to be completely pure.
 I am happy with the results.
 - Emphasis on single type utility functions, all of the functionality is (Theroetically) based around accepting a single data type (String, Array, Object, Number) doing what it does, and giving you back a result.
 Making it reliable and stable while also staying lightweight
+  - This rule can be slightly bent in terms of a lot of Array functionality can be used/cross over to Strings (like split, and includes, etc...)
 - Everything is curried!
 Setup static in one spot and then pass the rest of the dynamic data in later.
 - The library is completely modular, allowing you to bring in single functions for use!
 Making it super easy to only use the stuff you need or the stuff you want.